jamesdev4you/DataGrabber/README.md

 <h1>ANIMAL DATA GRABBER</h1>
-<h3>Great for gathering pictures of animals, and using these pictures as inputs to machine learning!</h3>
+<h3>Great for gathering pictures of animals, and using these pictures as inputs for machine learning!</h3>

 <h4>
 This was built mostly from Claude.
 This is version 1.0 and I have not thoroughly went through this code.
 Please use with discresion.